ryoheiyasuda/FLIMimage_Matlab_ScanImage/README.md

 * To use this software, download ScanImage 3.8.1 from Vidrio Technologies https://vidriotechnologies.com/download-scanimage/

+* This software is distributed "as is" and we will not take any responsibility.
+The patch was tested in our computer and it worked.

-* Then apply patch like:
+* You can apply patch like (in unix environment):

   >> cd SCANIMAGE_r3.8.1